seishinleblanc/find-the-bomb/README.md

 git clone [YOUR-REPO-URL]
 cd find-the-bomb
 ```
-You should see both this README.md and the base javascript file.
+You should see both this README.md and the base javascript file

 To run the file, simply use `node`:
 ```